 - How should a consumer test a CO detector/alarm to make sure it is working?

 Consumers should follow the manufacturer's instructions.
 Using a test button, some detectors/alarms test whether the circuitry as well as the sensor which senses CO is working, while the test button on other detectors only tests whether the circuitry is working.
 For those units which test the circuitry only, some manufacturers sell separate test kits to help the consumer test the CO sensor inside the alarm.

-In accordance with state law, Foxridge prohibits the use of cut trees in apartment homes that are not equipped with a sprinkler system.
-This includes Foxridge apartment homes in buildings 100 - 13700.
+In accordance with state law, Hethwood prohibits the use of cut trees in apartment homes that are not equipped with a sprinkler system.
+This includes Hethwood apartment homes in buildings 100 - 13700.
 Residents living in these buildings should not bring decorative vegetation or live cut trees into their apartment homes at anytime.

 THE OWNER'S INSURANCE POLICY DOES NOT COVER DAMAGE BY FIRE, WATER, VANDALISM OR ANY OTHER CAUSE, TO YOUR PERSONAL PROPERTY.
 WE STRONGLY RECOMMEND THAT YOU OBTAIN A RENTER'S INSURANCE POLICY TO COVER ANY DAMAGE, INCLUDING VANDALISM, TO YOUR PERSONAL PROPERTY.

 If you have occasion to be away from home on vacation or just out for a few days, please remember:

 - Do not leave a key hidden for any reason.

 - Do not allow the newspaper to continue to be delivered.